home about resources filmscamp johnny reb

 Albert Sidney Johnston

 History seems undecided on Albert Sidney Johnston, the highest ranking Texan in the Confederate Army.
 Was he a great commander who did well with the meager resources he was allotted or a poor one for improperly defending crucial areas of the Western Confederacy?
 Confederate President Jefferson Davis said, "If Albert Sydney Johnson is not a general, we have no general."
-Because of his early death at the Battle of Shiloh in 1862, Johnston never had the time to develop into the great general he was capable of becoming.
+Because of his early death at the Battle of Shiloh in 1862, Johnston never had the time to develop into the great general he was capable of being.
 His fame is best served by what he did for Texas rather than what he did for the Confederacy.
 Enlisting as a private in the Texas Revolutionary Army in 1836, the Kentucky born Johnston rose to chief commander of the Texas Republic's army in one year.
 The general he replaced, Felix Huston, took exception to Johnston's promotion and challenged him to a duel.
 Johnston was wounded in the leg which would have grave repercussions for him later on.
 In 1838, he was appointed Secretary of War for the Republic of Texas.
 He and his wife settled on a plantation in Brazoria County to raise their 8 children.
 During the war with Mexico, Johnston served as colonel of the 1st Texas Rifles.
 In 1855, he led the U.S. 2nd Cavalry against the Comanches.
 Johnston led U.S. forces against the Mormons during the Utah War; a largely bloodless struggle resolved through negotiation.
 Afterwards, he became Commander of the Department of the Pacific.
 When the Southern states seceded, Johnston resigned his commission.
 He journeyed back to Texas and accepted a Confederate commission as Commander of the Western Department; an area that included all Confederate states west of the Allegheny Mountains.
 With only 40,000 men to defend such a vast area, disaster ensued with the loss of Fort Donnellson and Nashville.
 Johnston tried to recoup his losses with an all out attack on Union forces camped just east of the Tennessee River.
 During the Battle of Shiloh on April 6, 1862, he was wounded in the same nerve damaged leg wounded during his duel with Huston; he bled to death.
 A life saving tourniquet was not applied since he dispatched his personal surgeon to assist other wounded.
 After injecting whiskey into Johnston's body to preserve it.
 It was transported to New Orleans where it was buried temporarily.
 After the war, it was reburied at the Texas State Cemetary.

 Benjamin McCulloch

 Like Albert Sidney Johnston, Benjamin McCulloch also died early in the war, but what a career.
 Born on November 11, 1811 in Rutherford County, Tennessee, McCulloch followed his neighbor Davey Crockett into Texas.
 Because of illness, he fell behind and missed the Battle of the Alamo.
 In 1838, he joined the Texas Rangers and became a hardened, ferocious Indian fighter.
 McCulloch became an expert in scouting Comanches and Mexican troops.
 During the War with Mexico, he raised an elite company of rangers that could ride 250 miles or over within 10 days and penetrate deep behind Mexican lines.
 In one mission they came within one mile of General Santa Anna's tent.
 His expert reconnaissance, prior to the Battle of Buena Vista, saved the command of Zachary Taylor.
 After Texas seceded, McCulloch was commissioned a colonel and charged with forcing the surrender of Federal posts in Texas.
 He was later promoted to brigadier general in command of all Confederate troops in the Indian Territory and Western Arkansas.
 Disdaining the pomp and ceremony of such a high command, McCulloch refused to wear a uniform and donned a black velvet suit instead.
 At the Battle of Wilson's Creek near Springfield, Missouri, he teamed up with General Sterling Price's Missouri Guards and defeated Union troops under General Nathanial Lyon.
 McCulloch held Price's Missourians in the lowest regard, citing their lack of arms and discipline.
 Price, in turn, resented McCulloch's condescending attitude.
 To compensate for their differences, Confederate President Jefferson Davis appointed General Earl Van Dorn as overall commander of both armies.
 On March 7, 1862, at the Battle of Pea Ridge in Northwest Arkansas, Van Dorn conducted a poorly coordinated attack on Union forces under General Samuel Curtis.
 Instead of relying on subordinates, McCulloch liked to perform his own reconnaissance of enemy positions.
 Riding too close to the Union line, he was shot off his horse.
 Van Dorn was defeated and McCulloch's body was shipped back to Texas.
-He was and buried at the Texas State Cemetery.
+He was buried at the Texas State Cemetery.

 John Bankhead Magruder